glozow/bitcoin-notes/transaction-lifecycle.md

 script checking (specifically, signature verification) is the most computationally intensive part of transaction validation.

-- Contextual vs Context-Free: The context refers to the current network state, represented as [ChainState](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.h#L566).
+- Contextual vs Context-Free: The context refers to our knowledge of the current state, represented as [ChainState](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.h#L566).
 Contextual checks might require the current block height or knowledge of the current UTXO set, while context-free checks only need the transaction itself.
+We also need to look into our mempool to validate a transaction that spends or conflicts with another transaction already in our mempool.

 #### Context-Free Non-Script Checks